aghosh93/feather_clock/README.md

 This project is a simple implementation of displaying a clock using some staple Adafruit components.

+### Secrets

+The secrets are saved under arduino_secrets.h.
+You can copy over the example file and insert your secrets accordingly.

 ### Compoents

 - [Adafruit HUZZAH32 – ESP32 Feather Board](https://www.adafruit.com/product/3619)